kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

     docker pull ubuntu:16.04

+All of the following commands in this worksheet should be run within the docker container.
+You can start the container with the following command: docker run -it ubuntu:14.04

 ## Install commonly used utilities
 The vanilla ubuntu image is missing some important utilities such as wget (for downloading files), bzip2 (for uncompressing them) and less (for viewing them).
 Let's install them: